junaidsiddiqi/soc-honeypot/README.md

 ### Part 5 — Enrich Logs with GeoIP Data

 Raw security logs contain only IP addresses — no location data.
-Imported a GeoIP CSV file (54,000+ IP-to-location mappings) as a **Sentinel Watchlist** named `geoip` with `network` as the search key.
+Imported a GeoIP CSV file (54,000+ IP-to-location mappings) as a **Sentinel Watchlist** named `geoip` with `network` as the search key, which is the column Sentinel indexes to match attacker IPs against the correct geographic row.

 > <img width="3840" height="1843" alt="image" src="https://github.com/user-attachments/assets/6f1412f0-f109-4177-a2b8-ff87f74f1339" />